Blue Recycling Bag

 Changes for Blue Recycling Bag

-Please ensure that all recycling items are placed inside a see through blue bag.
+Please ensure that all recycling items are placed inside a see-through blue bag.
 Contents of blue bag should be clearly visible for collection.
 Opaque bags may be rejected due to contamination and safety concerns.

 Residents are encouraged to learn more about how to reduce waste by using reusable items such as coffee mugs, utensils and grocery bags instead of single-use items.
 Glass jars can also be reused for crafts and home storage.